-One of the more well-known cases is the slender man killings, Dr. Joni Johnston said, where two female teens stabbed a classmate in Wisconsin in 2014.
+One of the more well-known cases is the slender man killings, Dr. Joni Johnston said in a column for Psychology Today, where two female teens stabbed a classmate in Wisconsin in 2014.
 Johnston is the author of “Complete Idiot’s Guide to Psychology.”

 Ellis and the 13-year-old suspect are accused of using a knife to kill Moore.

 Clark County deputies respond to many types of calls concerning juveniles, Sheriff Deb Burchett said, and about 55 youth have been charged with a “significant offense” over the last year and a half.

 “Those charges included: assaults, domestic violence, drug abuse, criminal damaging, arson, burglary, menacing, sex offenses, using weapons while intoxicated, and vandalism,” Burchett said.
 “We also respond to many calls that involve children with behavioral issues such as refusing to go to school, failing to obey their parents, rude and disrespectful to teachers and law enforcement.”

 While child killers are rare, Clark and Champaign County have not been immune to these cases.
 In October 2016, 16-year-old Nicholas Starling was charged and eventually convicted with the murder of his 14-year-old brother.
 Also, Champaign County teenager Donovan Nicholas was convicted of killing 40-year-old Heidi Fay Taylor in April 2017.

 Taylor was Nicholas’ father’s girlfriend and surrogate mother, according to court testimony.